larpchronicles/rules/chronicles-rulebook.md

 Creatures with Undead Metabolism follow the same rules as "No Metabolism," with the excpetions that they are affected by Heal Wounds (and other standard healing effects) normally, as well as being affected by effects and abilities that specifically target undead (such as Harm Undead).

 ## Spirit Bottle
 A character with a Spirit Bottle has stored their spirit for safe keeping in an item.
-Doing so protects the character from incurring Strain, however, it causes the character's body to become brittle.
+Doing so protects the character from incurring SP Debt, however, it causes the character's body to become brittle.
 All characters with a Spirit Bottle must crumble at 0 body, and unless otherwise specified, have No Metabolism.

 Instead of resurrecting normally, a character with a Spirit Bottle may choose to reform at their Spirit Bottle.
 Doing so follows the rules for normal resurrection, with these exceptions:
-- Instead of incurring Strain, the number of charges on the character's Spirit Bottle is reduced by 1.
+- Instead of incurring SP Debt, the number of charges on the character's Spirit Bottle is reduced by 1.
 - The character may only reform wherever their Spirit Bottle is located

 When initially created, a Spirit Bottle has 10 charges.
 If, at any time, the Spirit Bottle is reduced to 0 charges, it can no longer be used to reform.
-A character with a Spirit Bottle that has 0 charges still crumbles at 0 body, but must resurrect (and incur Strain) normally.
+A character with a Spirit Bottle that has 0 charges still crumbles at 0 body, but must resurrect (and incur SP Debt) normally.

 Spirit Bottles may have their charges replenished.
 Doing so requires the casting of the Spirit Bottle ritual.
 A Spirit Bottle cannot have more than 10 charges.